 *The steps she took from idea to inception

 *How lost she felt after selling her company, and how she found new purpose, which led to the creation of Be Bold Bars

 *Why she feels responsible as a female entrepreneur to ‘put a bit of sanity into an insane world’, and how Stacy’s Rise Project provides funding, mentorship and community to up-and-coming female entrepreneurs.

-Head to Apple Podcasts now to listen to this episode of Glambition Radio (or download it for later).
+Listen to this episode of Glambition Radio (or download it for later).